MHK213/Bank-Management-System-OOP-/README.md

 ## Project Structure
 The project is divided into multiple classes, each responsible for a specific part of the system.
-Utilizes my custom C++ libraries i created (available on my GitHub account) for improved modularity and reusability
+Utilizes my custom C++ libraries i created (available on my GitHub account) for improved modularity and reusability I created `clsScreen.h` as a class where the header is drawn and inherited from all screens to be shared and achieve the principle of reusability.